build-on-aws/content/posts/ci-cd-pipelines-for-two-connected-services-using-aws-copilot/index.md

 ---
-title: "CI/CD Pipelines for Two Connected Services Using AWS Copilot"
+title: "Build Efficient CI/CD Pipelines for Connected Microservices in Under an Hour using AWS Copilot"
-description: "0-100 MPH in Under 60 Minutes: Create a Full Microservices Infrastructure with CI/CD Pipelines for Two Connected Services using AWS Copilot"
+description: "Build Efficient CI/CD Pipelines for Connected Microservices in Under an Hour using AWS Copilot.
+This should help in accelerating in deploying and hosting container based service on the AWS Cloud using Amazon ECS"
 tags:
   - aws
   - devops